AnnaPonomarevaSkoltech/Final-Project/README.md

 # Final-Project
-Nikita and Oksana are coll
+Nikita and Oksana are cool